JuliaWeb/Hyperscript.jl/README.md

 If you'd like to turn off validation you should use `m_novalidate`, which is just like `m` except that it doesn't validate or perform attribute conversion:

 ```
-import Hyperscript # Note "import", not "using"
+import Hyperscript # Note import, not using
 const m = Hyperscript.m_novalidate

 m("snoopy") # <snoopy></snoopy>